 A common sustainability mission

 By renewing its partnership with Unilin Panels, the Colruyt Group managed to minimise waste during the renovation process.
 The chain delivered the wooden panels and shelves directly to the Unilin plant, where they underwent a sophisticated cleaning process before being worked into new panels.
-And the circle is indeed complete: the retail group used 100 per cent circular panels from Unilin Panels for the walls and shelves in its new offices and stores.
+And the circle is indeed complete: the retail group used panels from Unilin Panels for the walls and shelves in its new offices and stores.

 Part of a change in mentality